• Skip to primary navigation

 • ½ teaspoon cinnamon

-• 1 vanilla bean* (or 1 teaspoon vanilla extract)
+• 1 vanilla bean* or 1 teaspoon vanilla extract

-• 2 tablespoon freshly squeezed lemon juice (30ml)
+• 2 tablespoon freshly squeezed lemon juice

-• 2 ½ cups all-purpose flour, spooned and leveled (300g)
+• 2 ½ cups all-purpose flour spooned and leveled

-• 1 cup almond flour, spooned and leveled (100g)
+• 1 cup almond flour spooned and leveled

-• ½ cup jam of your choice (160g)
+• ½ cup apricot or strawberry jam

-• OPTIONAL powdered sugar for decoration
+• powdered sugar for decoration optional

 Instructions

-• In a large mixing bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, mix butter on medium speed until creamy for about 1-2 minutes.
-Add sugar and mix to combine.
-Stir in egg yolks until combined.
-Add salt, cinnamon, vanilla*, and lemon juice and mix just until incorporated.
-Stir in flour and almond flour on low speed to combine.
-Divide the dough into two and form into 1 inch thick discs.
-Wrap tightly in plastic wrap and chill at least 1 hour or up to 2 days.
+• In a large mixing bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, mix the butter on medium speed until creamy for about 1-2 minutes.
+Add the sugar and mix to combine.
+Stir in the egg yolks until combined.
+Add the salt, cinnamon, vanilla*, and lemon juice and mix just until incorporated.
+On low speed, stir in flour and almond flour just to combine.

-• Preheat oven to 350°F / 175°C. Line 2 or 3 baking sheets with parchment paper.
+• Preheat the oven to 350°F / 175°C and line 2 or 3 baking sheets with parchment paper.
 Set aside.

 Notes

-*First, cut off the straight end of the vanilla bean.
+*Prep the Vanilla Bean: First, cut off the straight end of the vanilla bean.
 Then place the tip of your sharp knife below the curled end and cut the vanilla bean through the middle of the bean lengthwise.
 Although you don't need to cut it all the way through, it's ok when you do so.
 Then open the vanilla bean and scrape out the flavorful seeds with the back of your knife.
 Just use the seeds.

 Video